 These disruptions have brought greater scrutiny to an often neglected but central part of the economy, which is energy availability.
 The problem is that avoiding low energy availability is all about planning for the future and sufficient investment in the underlying energy resources, two steps that are easy to overlook at a bureaucratic level.

-However, when the proper steps are taken and the costs are shouldered, the long-term benefits of a stable energy supply are immeasurable.
+However, when the proper steps are taken and the costs are shouldered, the long-term benefits of managing a stable energy supply are immeasurable.
 So, what is energy availability?

 What is Energy Availability?